 William Kitchiner’s book can be found in the Library of Sir John Soane and ‘Mutter Matter –Murmurings from the Drawing Room table’, also drew on other traces from Soane family life in the 1800’s.
 Eliza Soane made her own clothes and her noting of the costs and lengths of fabrics can be seen in her notebooks, which also listed guests and ingredients in planning for their nights of entertaining at Pitzhanger Manor.

-It is not the details of these memories that the work reveals but rather a strange mix of mayhem and contemplation, surface and touch, presence and absence, and the impossibility of perfection that crosses generations of women.
+The artists wove together elements from their personal memories alongside their observations from research into the lives of Sir John and Eliza Soane.
+It was not the details of these memories that the work revealed but rather a strange mix of mayhem and contemplation, surface and touch, presence and absence, and the impossibility of perfection that crosses generations of women.

-Read the full review by Maria Blyzinsky on a-n INTERFACE
+Read a review by Maria Blyzinsky on a-n INTERFACE